 Potential applicants are required to go through screening interviews conducted by PCSAP Local Training analysts who recommend the applicant to the PCSAP Admissions Committee.
 The Admissions Committee meets once each year, at the Spring meeting, to interview and make admissions decisions for applicants to the training program.

 - – All applicants must have at least a master’s degree.
 It should be noted that a graduate degree qualifying the applicant for the practice of psychotherapy in the province in which he or she intends to practice must be obtained prior to entering training.

-- One-hundred hours of face-to-face personal analysis with an IAAP analyst before March 1 of the year of application.
+- Fifty hours of face-to-face personal analysis with an IAAP analyst before March 1 of the year of application.
 The applicant is expected to be in analysis at the time of application and the 100 hours of analysis must have taken place within three years of application for candidacy.

 - The financial and personal resources to invest in training that may take several years and cover costs of analysis and supervision, seminar fees, travel and lodging for seminars in Montreal.

 - Legal authorization to practice psychotherapy/analysis in the province where the candidate intends to practice.

 - Submission of application (Appendix A) and supporting documents to the Director of Admissions by March 1.

 - PCSAP application form, completed, signed and notarized.

 - A recent black and white or color passport size photo.